muan/site/_posts/2014-02-19-it-was-not-you.md

 title: It Was Not You
 ---

 At 19, I moved to the UK to get my bachelor degree.
-I scored 108 out of 120 in TOEFL; for a high schooler this score was very high, usually master program ask that you score above 100.
+I scored 108 out of 120 in TOEFL; for a high schooler this score was very high, usually master programs ask that you score above 100.
 But, it meant nothing after I landed in this strong-accent-English-speaking foreign island. – I was in Birmingham.

 I struggled to understand the words coming out of my classmates' mouths, struggled to keep up, and struggled to form any responses.
 Even when I barely understood and replied, they seldom got what I was saying.